hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

     </properties>
 </ssl>
 ```
 The configuration is almost the same as regular TLS/SSL integration.
-The main difference is the OpenSSLEngineFactory factory-class.
+The main difference is the `OpenSSLEngineFactory` factory class.

 Here are the descriptions for the properties: